bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ### Scalar Decomposition and Recoding

 This stage has two parts.
-The first is to decompose the scalar into four small integers, the second is to encode these integers into an equivalent form satisfying certain properties, that is then used to compute the scalar multiplication.
+The first is to decompose the scalar into four small integers, the second is to encode these integers into a form that can be used to efficiently compute the scalar multiplication.

-This decomposition uses another bunch of constants defining four vectors with integer coordinates b1, b2, b3, b4.
-These constants are 64 bit.
-In addition we have l1, l2, l3, l4 which are long integers used to implement rounding.
+This decomposition uses four vectors with 64 bit entries namely b1, b2, b3, b4.
+In addition we have l1, l2, l3, l4 which are long
+integers used to implement rounding.

 Let c = 2\*b1 - b2 + 5\*b3 + 2\*b4 and c' = 2\*b1 - b2 + 5\*b3 +